Skip to main content

 Deep-Dive Questions

-Metformin partially inhibits Complex I in mitochondria (the energy-producing parts of cells), which paradoxically signals the cell to clean up and become more efficient.
+Metformin partially inhibits Complex I in mitochondria (the energy-producing parts of cells), which paradoxically signals the cell to clear out and become more efficient.
 Some researchers worry about effects on muscle mitochondria during heavy training.
 Most evidence suggests modest doses (500 to 1500 mg per day) do not blunt training adaptations meaningfully in most patients.

 Whether metformin extends lifespan in non-diabetic humans is being studied actively.
 Animal data shows lifespan extension in several species.
 Population studies of diabetic patients on metformin show lower rates of cancer and possibly Alzheimer's.
 The TAME trial aims to test this directly.
 We treat metformin as a "promising tool with low downside" rather than a proven longevity drug.